Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Certificate Yes, paid

-6. Gaming Accessibility Fundamentals (Microsoft learn)
+Best Gaming Accessibility Fundamentals Course (Microsoft Learn)

 The Gaming Accessibility Fundamentals course is a free course designed to help you with creating gaming experiences that are inclusive and accessible to as many players as possible.